pcwilcox/docker-nfs-client/README.md

-# A small docker nfs client with nfs3.
-Perfect for enabling your RancherOS to nfs3.
+# A small docker nfs client.
+Perfect for enabling your RancherOS or whatever to nfs.

 This is a Docker image for a light NFS client (~10MB).
 By default NFS 3 is used (but the ENV enable you to change this).